Manishearth/manishearth.github.io/source/drafts/gc.md

 ## rust-gc

 The [`gc`][gc] crate is one I wrote with [Nika Layzell] mostly as a fun exercise, to figure out if a safe GC API is _possible_.
-I've [written about the design in depth before][rustgc-post], but the essence of the design is that it does something similar to reference counting to keep track of roots, and forces all GC mutations go through special `GcCell` types so that it can update the root count:
+I've [written about the design in depth before][rustgc-post], but the essence of the design is that it does something similar to reference counting to keep track of roots, and forces all GC mutations go through special `GcCell` types so that they can update the root count:

 ```rust
 struct Foo {